 - Nationally recognized expert in the field with an established domestic and international presence that is both an influencer, collaborator, and innovator.

 - High level of diplomacy including the ability to relate well to a multicultural constituency and professionals at all levels.

 - Demonstrated ability to cultivate, maintain and leverage relationships with health care experts internationally and domestically.

 - Demonstrated ability to manage multiple complex projects and a talented staff of analysts and program staff.

 Commensurate with background and experience.
-The Fund offers an excellent benefits package (medical/dental insurance, life/disability insurance, pension plan, tuition reimbursement, ample vacation and lunch in staff dining room).
+The Fund offers an excellent benefits package (medical/dental insurance, life/disability insurance, pension plan, tuition reimbursement, and ample vacation).

 Please send a cover letter (including salary expectations), resume with the subject line “IHP Vice President – Your Name” to Tonya Woodland, Assistant Vice President of Administration at [email protected]

 Employment at the Commonwealth Fund is based upon personal capabilities and qualifications without discrimination because of race, color, religion, sex, sexual preference, gender identity or expression, age, national origin, marital status, citizenship, medical condition, disability, or any other protected characteristic as established by law.